WaPoNe/WaPoNe_OrderStatusNotifier/README.md

 # WaPoNe_OrderStatusNotifier
-A Magento extension to notify when orders change their status
+A Magento extension to notify, sending an email,  when orders change their status

 ##Installation